aherbez/clicker/README.md

 3:45: Added in toast to notify the player when they unlock achievements

 4:04: Fixed bug with toasts showing on startup.
 Moving on to upgrades

+4:28: Added in rendering of locked and unlocked achievements to achievement display.
+Actually moving to upgrades